Zulko/unroll/docs/index.rst

 Unroll
 =======

-Unroll is a command-line tool and Python module for the transcription of piano rolls to sheet music.
+Unroll is a Python module for the transcription of piano rolls to sheet music.
+It will very soon also be a command line tool.
 It can transcribe from a MIDI file or from a video of a piano roll.
 It finds the notes, the tempo, roughly separates the hands, and writes the result in a Lilypond_ file.